$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 Keep your document folder current.
 Maintain a digital folder with updated copies of your passport, I-94, marriage certificate (with translation), spouse's I-140 and I-797 notices, and your current EAD card.
 When renewal time comes, you're assembling a package, not starting from scratch.

 Coordinate with your spouse's H-1B timeline.
-If the H-1B extension is coming up within a few months of your EAD renewal, align the filings for a concurrent submission.
-Bundled adjudication is the most reliable way to beat the processing time math.
+If the H-1B extension is coming up within a few months of your EAD renewal, align the filings where current instructions permit.
+USCIS may bundle them, but bundled adjudication is discretionary and is not a guaranteed way to shorten the EAD timeline.

 What Determines Your Specific Validity Period

-The 18-month cap is a maximum, not a guarantee.
-USCIS may issue your EAD with a shorter validity period based on:
+For categories covered by the 18-month policy, the cap is a maximum, not a guarantee.
+H-4 category (c)(26) validity is instead tied to the applicable H-4 approval and the card USCIS issues.
+USCIS may issue a card with a shorter validity period based on:

 • Your H-4 status duration: If your H-4 extension is only approved for 12 months, the EAD will match — 12 months, not 18